IBM/integrity-enforcer/docs/README_RESOURCE_SIGNATURE.md

             pubring.gpg: mQGNBF5nKwIBDADIiSiWZkD713UWpg2JBPomrj/iJRiMh ...
         ```

-     3. create `sig-verify-secret` in namespace `IE_NS` in the cluster.
+     3. create secret `sig-verify-secret` in namespace `integrity-enforcer-ns` in the cluster.
         ```
         $ oc create -f  /tmp/sig-verify-secret.yaml -n integrity-enforcer-ns
         ```

+---

-### Generate a ResourceSignature
+### Generate signature for a resource to be protected in a namespace

-1. Specify a ConfigMap resource as follows
+1. Specify a ConfigMap resource to be protected

     E.g. The following snippet (/tmp/single-rsc.yaml) shows a spec of a ConfigMap `sample-cm`